JDekun/recurrent/README.md

-# recurrent repo only for studying personally
+# Recurrent repo only for studying personally